 Variables can be boolean, integer or string.
 As the states have to be finite all the types have to be bounded.
-For this reason ConSpec specification ha two tags: MAXINT to define maximum value of integer and MAXLEN to define maximum length of string.
+For this reason ConSpec specification has two tags: MAXINT to define maximum value of integer and MAXLEN to define maximum length of string.
 In some cases the variable should have less interval then the keyword RANGE is used for more precise bounding.
+Event clauses define the transitions of the automa-

-Event clauses define the transitions of the automa ton constructed from the ConSpec rule.
-Each event clause has the list of guarded commands and update blocks which will be performed when the guarded command holds
+Event clauses define the transitions of the automaton constructed from the ConSpec rule.
+Each event clause has the list of guarded commands and update blocks which will be performed when the guarded command holds.